-Inside: What’s the correct size light for each room and how high do you hang it?
-This lighting guide has all the answers for the perfect height for hanging chandeliers, kitchen pendants, sconces, and more, plus the best size for each room! ➡
+Inside: What’s the correct size light fixture for each room and how high do you hang it?
+This lighting guide has all the answers for the perfect height for hanging chandeliers, kitchen pendants, sconces, and more, plus the proper size for each room! ➡

 We spend so much time researching, shopping, looking at photos, (and yes, sometimes overthinking) the fixtures and furniture we buy to decorate our homes.